ivtivan/Image-Editor/README.md

 # Image-Editor
 Allows editing PBM, PGM and PPM files.

+## Important note

+The following is a project done during the first year ar university.
+It will be left in the state in which it was handed in so it can be used as an example for how much was needed to pass.

+## Project Information

 Supports creating new images, as well as cropping, resizing (scaling) and dithering.

 ## Resizing Algorithm